Many first dates take place at a coffee shop, restaurant or movie theater. Mike Pede met his date on a football field.

 Melanie remained in the workforce until 1994 when their first daughter, Kelsey, was born.
 She stayed at home to raise Kelsey and their second daughter, Krista, who arrived five years later.
 Since 2006, Melanie has owned a Missouri City dance studio.

 Both daughters followed in their parents’ UH footsteps, with Kelsey graduating in 2017 with a psychology degree and Krista earning her undergraduate degree from the Conrad N. Hilton College of Global Hospitality Leadership in 2021.
-“We’re about an all-in Cougar family as you could have,” Mike said.
+“We’re about as an all-in Cougar family as you could have,” Mike said.

 He still recalls those dates with Melanie after the pair first met on the football field.